EngineerBetter/engineerbetter-hugo/content/blog/product-thinking.md

 ### Customer empathy

-_Shared ownership means increased accountability and lighter individual loads._
+_Shared ownership of empathy for users in the team means increased accountability and lighter individual loads._

+Before your customer is a product, or a persona, or a user manual, or even a customer; they are a person.
+We in business often forget this, focusing more in codifying and extrapolating people to fit our business needs.
+The real value in product thinking comes from a readdressing of the balance of peoples' needs and business needs by listening much closer to the person speaking to us.
+Their lives, their situations, their wants, needs, desires, and fears.

-Product thinking aids in creating empathy for users and an emphasis is placed on the importance of delivering value that is owned and understood by the entire team.
+Product thinking aids in building this empathy for users and an emphasis should be placed on the importance of delivering value that is owned and understood by the entire team.
 This provides a sense of purpose and also an insight for the team into how their efforts directly impact the things they are producing, making for more commercially intelligent teams.
 Empowering teams to have the courage to ask why they're building and invest and take ownership in outcomes as opposed to outputs.

 Increased empathy in teams can also work to increase the ability to show vulnerability earlier and more often.
 This means teams are able to ask the questions necessary to produce solid solutions.
 They can call out shortcomings so they can be addressed.
 Teams with emotionally robust environments are truly able to fail faster and do so without fear of blame or punishment.